xlladdins/xll_math/xml.md

 The domain of an an array is a set of positive integers _{1,..,n}_ where _n_ is the _size_ of the array.
 The domain of a map is a set of strings.

+#### Accessor

+_Accessors_ return information about nodes.

+The _attribute_ accessor returns the attributes of a node.
+It returns a sequence of zero or more attributes.

+The _children_ acc...

+Document nodes encapsulate XML documents.

 ### Path Expression